saeed-sufi/JS_Learning/README.md

  * arrays are by default coerced to strings by simply joining all the values with commas (,) in between. `a=[1,2,3]; b="1,2,3"; a==b \\true`

+ * specification says that `NaN` is neither greater than nor less than any other value.